 Reports

-Scholars must present a report to AMINEF and US Embassy/Commission within 30 days after their visit.
+Scholars must present a report to AMINEF and the US Embassy/Commission within 30 days after their visit.
 The information contained in the report will be shared with the Fulbright Office at ECA.
 The purpose of the report is to help Fulbright scholars reflect on the achievements of their visit, both in terms of research collaboration and institutional partnership building, and to help the Fulbright Program assess the impact of this additional effort to enhance knowledge-sharing and regional cooperation in EAP.

-For more information, contact: Rizqi Arifuddin, RTP@aminef.or.id
+For more information, contact Rizqi Arifuddin, RTP@aminef.or.id.

 Forms